maryannbanks/www.gittip.com/README.md

 channel on [Freenode](http://webchat.freenode.net/) or in the [issue tracker](/gittip/www.gittip.com/issues/new) here on GitHub.

-Thanks for installing Gittip! :smiley:
+Thanks for installing Gratipay! :smiley:

 Modifying CSS